WindowsLonestar/WLShomepage-source/README.md

 # WLShomepage-source
-Below is the code i wrote to make my homepage. it took 6 hours to write. keep in ing that some code isnt mine, as implementing the prosessingJS libraries correctly can be very difficult. however, almost all code was written by me.
+if you click on index.html, you will find is the code i wrote to make my homepage. it took 6 hours to write. keep in ing that some code isnt mine, as implementing the prosessingJS libraries correctly can be very difficult. however, almost all code was written by me.